 1. Change Login Page URL

-2. Use Lockdown feature for brute force protection
+2. Use the Lockdown feature for brute force protection

 Use the different-different username and password combination to log in is called brute force attack.